lumena-tech/Open-Grants-Program/delmonicos.md

 ## Additional Information :heavy_plus_sign:

-We are convinced that this project has a huge potential to solve the majority of problems or paint points that EV users face regarding charging their vehicule.
+We are convinced that this project has a huge potential to solve the majority of problems or paint points that EV users are facing regarding charging their vehicule.
 This is typically a domain where blockchain technology is the ideal technology by allowing the secure digitalisation of assets (charging power, money and identity) and the secure conversion of value between these assets.
 Our potential partnership with DBT will give us a direct access to the market.